 What’s the biggest challenge hospitality faces right now?
 Recovery from the pandemic?
 Digitalization?
 How about sustainability?
 Spanish engineering company, Valiryo Technologies, is tackling the latter through its water-saving and energy-saving Body Dryer product, and they partnered with Spark Innovation Sphere by Les Roches to develop it for the hospitality industry.

 At the Spark Innovation Sphere, students and businesses work together to solve our industry’s problems through innovation.
 With hubs on both the Crans-Montana and Marbella campuses, real-world Spark projects are part of the curriculum for students in both Bachelor’s and postgraduate programs.

 “Partnering with the school enables us to reach more people from different countries and cultures.”

 For Valiryo the goal in hospitality is simple, to help hotels cut carbon through their in-shower technology.
-Every hotel guest that can dry themselves with a Body Dryer instead of a towel will save 78 litres of water and prevent half a kilogram of CO2 from entering the atmosphere.
+Every hotel guest who can dry themselves with a Body Dryer instead of a towel will save 78 liters of water and prevent half a kilogram of CO2 from entering the atmosphere.
 With over four million hotel rooms available every day around the world, that’s a lot of water and energy saved.
 And it’s a lot of costs saved, too.
-(Phentermine)

 In addition to the environmental and financial benefits, the Body Dryer also presents an opportunity to add value to the guest experience.
 As well as being innovative tech that’s a joy to use, the Body Dryer is a premium solution to drying off, either after a shower or following an in-room virtual workout.
 This is crucial for hotels, and for Valiryo’s ambitions, as it’s an investment in sustainable technology that doesn’t compromise customer comfort.